-Associate Professor of Violin, Coordinator of String Studies
+Professor of Violin, Coordinator of String Studies

 Other scholarly endeavors include the recording of works by German composers Felix Draeseke and Arnold Krug (2005).
-A first of its kind, this historical recording was made using the originally intended type of string instruments; a matching set of violins, viola, violotta, cello, and cellone designed by physicist Alfred Stelzner.
+A first of its kind, this historical recording was made using the distinctive string instruments originally intended by the composers: a matching set of violins, viola, violotta, cello, and cellone designed by physicist Alfred Stelzner.

 Degrees: DM Florida State University (1999), MM Miami University, Ohio (1992), BM Wayne State University (1989).